metapolator/metapolator/CPS interpolation alternative.md

 but also a good base to work with interpolations as masters.

-1. Implement a `interpolate` method for each CPS-Data-Type where it is userful.
+1. Implement a `interpolate` method for each CPS-Data-Type where it is useful.
 This is registered via parameterRegistry and thus located next to 'init', 'defaultFactory' etc. I suggest an interface like `interpolate(valuesArray, proportionsArray)`